9 Things to Stop Worrying About

 In 1945, the U.S. Food and Nutrition Board told people to consume eight glasses of fluid daily.
 Before long, most of us believed we needed eight glasses of water, in addition to what we eat and drink, every day.

-The Truth: Waters great, but you also whet your whistle with juice, tea, milk, fruits, and vegetablesquite enough to keep you hydrated.
-Even coffee quenches thirst, despite its reputation as a diuretic; the caffeine makes you lose some liquid, but youre still getting plenty.
+The Truth: Water’s great, but you can also whet your whistle with juice, tea, milk, fruits, and vegetables—quite enough to keep you hydrated.
+Even coffee quenches thirst, despite its reputation as a diuretic; the caffeine makes you lose some liquid, but you’re still getting plenty.

-Contrary to common belief, urine color is not a great sign of dehydration, says Rachel Vreeman, MD, a fellow in Childrens Health Services Research at the Indiana University School of Medicine in Indianapolis: “If youre thirsty, you should drink.”
-But dont overdo it.
-Drinking too much can lead to hyponatremia, in which sodium levels fall, causing an electrolyte imbalance that can make you very sick.

 Stress will turn your hair gray

 The carpool, the spilled milk, the deadlines.
-Who doesnt believe that hair products make covering them a cinch.
+Who doesn’t believe that stress can shock her (or his) locks?

+The Truth: “Too much stress does age us inside and out,” says Nancy L. Snyderman, MD, chief medical editor for NBC News and author of Medical Myths That Can Kill You.
+It ups the number of free radicals, scavenger molecules that attack healthy cells, and increases the spill of stress hormones in your body.
+So far, though, no scientific evidence proves a bad day turns your locks silver.

 Reading in poor light ruins your eyes

 The Truth: Too much may give you the jitters, but your daily habit has a lot of positives.
-“Coffee comes from plants, which have helpful phytochemicals that act as antioxidants,” says Stacy Beeson, RD, a wellness dietitian at St. Lukes Boise Medical Center in Boise, Idaho.
-One set of antioxidants appears to increase insulin sensitivity, which might explain a lowered risk of type 2 diabetes in people who sip java.
-A Harvard study of more than 125,000 coffee drinkers found that women cut their risk of type 2 diabetes by 30 percent.
-Other studies suggest that coffee cuts the risks of Parkinsons disease, colon cancer, cirrhosis, and gallstonesand it might even increase your lifespan.
+“Coffee comes from plants, which have helpful phytochemicals that act as antioxidants,” says Stacy Beeson, RD, a wellness dietitian at St. Luke’s Boise Medical Center in Boise, Idaho.
 Drinking joe gives your brain a boost, too.
 And, despite the jolt of energy it provides, coffee has no effect on heart disease.

-Two to three cups a day is fine for most people, Beeson says.
-But if you take your coffee with a racing heart, anxiety, or wide-eyed nights, cut back or switch to decaf.
-If youre pregnant or low on calcium, talk to your doc about the best brew for you.

 Feed a cold, starve a fever

-The Truth: “Colds and fevers are generally caused by viruses that tend to last 7 to 10 days, no matter what you do,” Vreeman says.
+The Truth: “Colds and fevers are generally caused by viruses that tend to last seven to 10 days, no matter what you do,” says Rachel Vreeman, MD, a fellow in Children’s Health Services Research at the Indiana University School of Medicine in Indianapolis.
 “And there is no good evidence that diet has any effect on a cold or fever.
-Even if you dont feel like eating, you still need fluids, so put a priority on those.”
-If youre congested, the fluids will keep mucus thinner and help loosen chest and nasal congestion.
-A little chicken soup spoons in some nutrients, as well.
+Even if you don’t feel like eating, you still need fluids, so put a priority on those.”
+If you’re congested, the fluids will keep mucus thinner and help loosen chest and nasal congestion.

 Fresh is always better than frozen

 The Truth: “Frozen can be just as good as fresh because the fruits and vegetables are harvested at the peak of their nutritional content, taken to a plant, and frozen on the spot, locking in nutrients,” Beeson says.
-“They arent trucked far distances to sit on grocery shelves.”
-And, unless its picked and sold the same day, produce at farmers marketsthough still nutritiousmay lose nutrients because of heat, air, and water.
+And, unless it’s picked and sold the same day, produce at farmers’ markets—though still nutritious—may lose nutrients because of heat, air, and water.

 Eggs raise your cholesterol

-The Truth: Newer studies have found that saturated and trans fats in a persons diet, not dietary cholesterol, are more likely to raise heart disease risk.
-(An egg has only 1.6 grams of saturated fat, compared with about 3 grams in a cup of 2 percent milk.)
-And, at 213 milligrams of cholesterol, one egg slips under the American Heart Associations recommendation of no more than 300 milligrams a day.
-“Eggs offer lean protein and vitamins A and D, and theyre inexpensive and convenient,” Beeson says.
-“If you do have an egg for breakfast, just keep an eye out for the amount of cholesterol in the other foods you eat that day.”
+The Truth: Newer studies have found that saturated and trans fats in a person’s diet, not dietary cholesterol, are more likely to raise heart disease risk.
+And, at 213 milligrams of cholesterol, one egg slips under the American Heart Association’s recommendation of no more than 300 milligrams a day.
+“Eggs offer lean protein and vitamins A and D, and they’re inexpensive and convenient,” Beeson says.

 It must be true because your mother always said so.
 Right?

 The Truth: Mom was wrong.
-“Chilling doesnt hurt your immunity, unless youre so cold that your body defenses are destroyedand that only occurs during hypothermia,” Vreeman says.
-“And you cant get a cold unless youre exposed to a virus that causes a cold.”
-The reason people get more colds in the winter isnt because of the temperature, but it may be a result of being cooped up in closed spaces and exposed to the spray of cold viruses.
-Staying warm may not prevent a cold, but staying cheerful might.
-A study at Carnegie Mellon University in Pittsburgh says positive people exposed to cold viruses have a 13 percent lower risk of getting a cold than gloomier souls.
+“Chilling doesn’t hurt your immunity, unless you’re so cold that your body defenses are destroyed—and that only occurs during hypothermia,” Vreeman says.
+“And you can’t get a cold unless you’re exposed to a virus that causes a cold.”
+The reason people get more colds in the winter isn’t because of the temperature, but it may be a result of being cooped up in closed spaces and exposed to the spray of cold viruses.

 Your lipstick could make you sick

 In 2007, an environmentalist group, the Campaign for Safe Cosmetics, had 33 lipsticks tested for lead.
-Although theres no lead limit for lipstick, one third of the tubes had more than the limit allowed for candy.
-That started a scare that spread like wildfire.
+Although there’s no lead limit for lipstick, one-third of the tubes had more than the limit allowed for candy.

 The Truth: “The reality is that lead is in almost everything,” says Michael Thun, MD, head of epidemiological research for the American Cancer Society.
-“Its all around us.
+“It’s all around us.
 But the risk from lead in lipstick is extremely small.”
-In fact, lead poisoning is most commonly caused by other environmental factorspipes and paint in older homes, for instance.
-The bottom line, Thun says: The risk from lipstick is nothing to worry about.
+In fact, lead poisoning is most commonly caused by other environmental factors—pipes and paint in older homes, for instance.